 An early, accurate diagnosis and receiving the proper treatment in a timely fashion are essential in the fight against ALS.
 Roseman Medical Group (RMG) has an electromyography (EMG) laboratory that aids in the diagnosis of ALS and a comprehensive ALS clinic that supports individuals diagnosed with ALS.

-The Roseman Medical Group ALS Clinic, southern Nevada’s second clinic, is dedicated to treating those diagnosed with ALS.
+The Roseman Medical Group ALS Clinic, one of three ALS state affiliated clinics in Nevada, is dedicated to treating those diagnosed with ALS.
 The ALS Clinic provides evidence-based, multidisciplinary ALS care and services in a supportive atmosphere with an emphasis on hope and quality of life.

 Through the multidisciplinary ALS Clinic, RMG neurologist David Ginsburg, M.D. and a team of highly qualified healthcare professionals work together to address the needs of individuals living with ALS.
 The Clinic provides care to six patients during each monthly half-day clinic in which each patient spends about three hours receiving care from a variety of specialists based on their individual needs.
 During a given clinic visit a patient can expect to receive access to a speech therapist, occupational and physical therapist, respiratory therapist, dietitians, nursing/social services, and others to assist them in living with the disease.
 The Clinic helps in eliminating the time and cost associated with having to visit multiple clinics for numerous appointments with various specialists, streamlining care and allowing for treatment of the whole patient.

-Our neurologists provide empathic, patient-centered, evidence-based care.
-If you have a friend or family member who suffers from ALS, let RMG’s expert neurologists help!
+Our providers deliver empathic, patient-centered, evidence-based care.
+If you have a friend or family member who suffers from ALS, let RMG’s experts help!
 Contact us today!